taocode/taocode.com/src/posts/salem.md

 Managing the public facing sites for salem.edu and salemacademy.com has been my main job since 2008.

-I've used many systems over the years from Joomla, Plone, and Cascade Server to Drupl, WordPress and ConcreteCMS.
+I've used many systems over the years from Joomla, Plone, and Cascade Server to Drupal, WordPress and ConcreteCMS.

 ## Tech Stack